SS Pere Marquette 18: Aftermath

-Pere Marquette 18 wreck
+Wreck

 Discovery

 On July 23, 2020 wreck hunters Jerry Eliason of Cloquet, Minnesota and Ken Merryman of Fridley, Minnesota were searching for Pere Marquette 18 using a side-scan sonar and an archived account from the United States Life-Saving Service; they eventually located an anomaly in the middle of Lake Michigan, roughly 10 hours into their search.
 Eliason and Merryman were initially confused about the nature of the target, believing it to be a school of fish.
 The following day, Eliason and Merryman went back to the anomaly and dropped a camera attached to a 1000 ft cable down to it, discovering the bow of a ship rising off the lake bottom; they confirmed the wreck was Pere Marquette 18 based on a comparison of the davits of the wreck and the davits of Pere Marquette 18 in historical photographs.

 Due to bad weather, it took Eliason and Merryman three weeks to return to the wreck, in order to capture footage of it.

 The discovery of Pere Marquette 18 was made public in September 2020.

-Pere Marquette 18 today
+Today

 The wreck of Pere Marquette 18 rests in about 500 ft of water about 25 mi off Sheboygan, Wisconsin.
 Her stern is completely buried in mud, with her bow rising 70 (21 m) to 100 ft off the lake bottom at a 30° to 40° angle.
 Her decks have collapsed, and her pilothouse, which broke off and spun around when she sank, lies on her stern.
 One of her rail cars is also visible.
 A field of debris surrounds her wreck.
 Her wreck is completely covered in invasive zebra mussels.
 As her stern is completely buried in mud, it is unlikely that the cause of her sinking will ever be known.

 Until her discovery, Pere Marquette 18 was the largest undiscovered shipwreck on Lake Michigan.